Oslo Coffee Culture

 Coffee Hour is hosted every Thursday from 11-12, Kroa, the student owned bar.
 They offer free coffee and chocolate to BI students.
 Don’t forget to swing by to socialize and grab your free drink!

 Espresso House is a coffee chain located around Oslo.
 They are usually quite busy, but they have large tables that are great for studying.
 They also offer food at a reasonable price if you plan to stay for an all-day study session.

 Kaffebrenneriet is also a coffee chain with many locations around the city.
 While the coffee here will be more expensive than what you find on campus, it still makes a great stop for a weekend study session or to catch up with friends.

-Hendrix Ibsen is located in the east Oslo neighborhood called Grünerløkka.
-Known for its restaurants and eccentric shopping scene, Grünerløkka is a great neighborhood to grab a cup of coffee with friends.
+Hendrix Ibsen is located in the east Oslo neighbourhood called Grünerløkka.
+Known for its restaurants and eccentric shopping scene, Grünerløkka is a great neighbourhood to grab a cup of coffee with friends.
 If you are looking for a great place to study, Hendrix Ibsen offers 15 NOK coffee for students.
 It is also located near the famous food hall called Mathallen if you are looking for a place to grab a quick bite to eat.

 Tim Wendelboe is a boutique coffee shop and micro-roastery renowned for its handcrafted and unique selections.
 While this might not be the best study spot due to its small tables and crowds, it is a must for those who live in Oslo.
 Based in Grünerløkka, Tim’s offers a coffee subscription, cuppings and roasting workshops.

 Fuglen is located in the city center near the Castle, the National Gallery and the Kulturhistorisk Museum.
 If you are walking around the city, this is a great place to stop in for a hand-crafted coffee or even a glass of wine.
-Open late and offering free WiFi, Fulgen also doubles as a great study spot.
+Open late and offering free WiFi, Fuglen also doubles as a great study spot.